swindlesmccoop/sm64-vita/enhancements/README.md

 The Mario head intro is the only exception which is still rendered at 30 FPS.

-On the Vita, some levels like Bob-omb Battlefield and the Secret Aquariam will crash the game when loading using this patch.
+This patch is rather unstable on the Vita, some levels simply will not load with it.

 ## Crash Screen - `crash.patch`